munificent/ui-as-code/Choices.md

 }
 ```

-The main challenge is to extend this to handle unnamed expressions.
+The main challenge is to extend this to handle unnamed entities.
 For lists of
 child widgets or other open-ended sequences, we need to be able to handle
 conditions in rest arguments and list literals.
 I've sunk a lot of time into
 this and still haven't found a great answer.
 The best I've come up with is: